 This understanding of the passage is at odds with the editors of Luther's Works.
 They note "there was an internal development in [Luther's] theological thinking which is worthy of note.
 Three different outlines which Luther made successively in preparation for his book on private masses and priestly consecration, have been preserved"[LW 38:143].
 They then point out,

-This is typical Catholic argumentation, to caricature Luther's understanding of justification by faith alone.
+This is typical of Roman Catholic argumentation, to caricature Luther's understanding of justification by faith alone.
 I've come in contact with this same type of argument repeatedly over the years.
-Probably the worst discussion I can recall was dialoging with a Catholic on whether or not mass-murderer BTK was a killer Lutheran (see this follow up link also), for if BTK had faith in Christ, all sins of murder were forgiven.
+Probably the worst discussion I can recall was being in dialog with a Roman Catholic on whether or not mass-murderer BTK was a killer Lutheran (see this follow up link also), for if BTK had faith in Christ, all sins of murder were forgiven.

 This blog entry is a revision of an entry I posted back in 2008.
 The original can be found here.
 Because so many sources are now available online, I'm revising older entries by adding additional materials and commentary, and also fixing or deleting dead hyperlinks.
 Nothing of any significant substance has changed in this entry from that presented in the former.